extemporelang/extemporelang.github.io/_docs/guides/sharedsystem.md

 - is there a way to specify not rests, but "ties" (option: use the '| character)

-- cb as cowbell vs cb as callback? also, do we actually observe the sample indices for even the dlogue
+- cb as cowbell vs cb as callback? also, do we actually observe the sample indices for even the dlogue (cbl?) - flesh out the drum kit & associated example

-- which of the pc_ivl ones to give "epl-friendly shortcuts" to? currently quantize and relative, but we could do e.g. random (not really necessary)
+- have a look at the piano preset (simple wavetable) and the keys preset (more complex wavetable)

+- o2, ableton link (can we implement?)
+MIDI-sync *is* implemented?

+- to get the most out of the filters, you want a cold signal (oscillators under 0.5)